 No longer can retailers rely on their product offering alone.
 The demise of the high street portrayed in the news is all too often attributed to the rise of the internet, a cash-poor society, political uncertainty in the wake of Brexit, and now Covid-19.
 Undeniably, these have a considerable part to play – Generation Z has never known a non-digital world – but what if there’s a bigger force?
 One where the right quality and a fair price no longer satisfy your consumers, but in fact, they are switching from brand to brand to find the right experience and ethical partner, buying the change they wish to see in the world.
+Could retail procurement be the answer?

 An example of this can be drawn from Nike’s decision to pull a product that was deemed as possibly offensive, which after the item being pulled, saw the sports brand experience a stock price increase of around 2%, or nearly 3 billion dollars.